votehoven/gitbook/faq/delegation-locking.md

 Q. **When are VoteHoven rounds live?**

-A. VoteHoven rounds are live when the Beethoven-X gauge vote proposals are live, bi-weekly, on Thursdays 05:00 UTC until Sunday 17:00 UTC.
+A. VoteHoven rounds are live when the Beethoven-X gauge vote proposals are live, bi-weekly, on Thursdays at a random time until Sunday or 72 hours have passed.
 You can delegate to VoteHoven to vote for you or vote manually in that time window.

 **Q. Do I have to delegate to VoteHoven in order to receive incentives?**